-If your home is located in or near a flood zone, you may be concerned with taking the right steps to manage the risk of flooding and protect your investment.
-For many homeowners, those steps include looking for the right flood insurance to protect their homes.
-This type of coverage is designed to cover damage that results from externally-caused flooding — flooding due to heavy rains, snowstorms, melting ice and snow, overflowing storm drains or levees, etc. — but it’s not part of a standard home policy.
+If your home is located in or near a flood zone, you may be concerned about potential flood damage.
+For many homeowners, the first step in protecting their property against flood risks is to purchase a flood insurance policy.
+This type of insurance is designed to cover damage that results from externally-caused flooding — flooding due to heavy rains, snowstorms, melting ice and snow, overflowing storm drains or levees, etc. — but it’s not part of a standard home insurance policy.

-Luckily, while flood damage is excluded from a standard home insurance policy, it is still possible to have coverage with a separate flood insurance policy or as an endorsement to your standard home policy.
+Fortunately, you can purchase a separate flood insurance policy or add a flood insurance endorsement to your existing home insurance policy to get the protection you need.
 These types of policies can generally be purchased through a private carrier or the National Flood Insurance Program (NFIP).
-That said, there are some unique features and caveats to know about flood insurance policies, and it’s important to ensure that your flood policy suits your specific needs.
-To do that, you must also understand what exactly a flood insurance policy covers and how it works.
+However, there are some unique features and caveats to know about flood insurance policies.
+To ensure that your flood insurance meets your personal needs, it’s important to understand what exactly a flood insurance policy covers and how it works.

 - Floods are the most common natural disaster in the U.S., and just one inch of water can cause $25,000 in damage to your home.